malramsay64/phd-thesis/05_Crystal_Melting/results.md

 :::

-The intersection of these two parabolas $M_c$ can be found, which is 0.95 for the Trimer and 0.42 for the DJ-Disc.
+The intersection of these two parabolas $M_c$ is at 0.95 for the Trimer and 0.42 for the DJ-Disc.

 ### Ordering of Multiple Parameters